-Miles stone Date 4.6.1.
+Milestone Date 4.6.1.
 Office Management: All offices to register for Eco Church during 2022 and aim to achieve a bronze Eco Church award by 2023 and silver by 2026.
 2022, 2023, 2026 4.6.2.
-Office Management: All offices to measure and report on their carbon emissions by inputting utility bill information and floor area into the Energy Footprint Tool.
-2023+ For off ices where we have significant influence over the fabric, services, and utilities: - - 4.6.3.
+Office Management: All offices to measure and report on their carbon emissions by inputting utility bill information and floor area into the Energy Toolkit.
+2023+ For office es where we have significant influence over the fabric, services, and utilities: 4.6.3.
 Office Management: All offices have at least a high-level Net Zero Carbon Action Plan, including some consideration of space availability and needs.
 The plan should actively consider implementation of 'quick wins', how to decarbonise heat and how to reduce energy consumption.
 The Action Plan should also contain a Heating Resilience Plan which should consider how to manage heat should the existing system fail to avoid needing a quick like-for-like fossil-fuel replacement.
 2023 4.6.4.
 Office Management: Offices to review the potential for installation of electric vehicle charging points and the provision of dedicated car parking spaces for electric cars.
 If appropriate, then move ahead to installation.
 2023 2024 4.6.5.
 Office Management: From 2023 onwards, all offices not already on one to switch to a green electricity tariff at the point of contract renewal.
 Timing to be kept under review, depending on stabilisation of the energy markets.
 2024 4.6.6.
 Office Management: From 2024 onwards, and having reviewed options to replace fossil fuels, all offices that remain on gas heating switch to a 'green' gas tariff at the point of contract renewal, based on national advice about the criteria to apply.
 Timing to be kept under review, depending on stabilisation of the energy markets.
+2024

-2024 4.6.7.
+Milestone Date 4.6.7.
 Office Management: No new or replacement oil boilers to be installed in offices after this date. contingent on government action to connect rural communities to the grid.
-2025 4.6.8.
+2026 4.6.8.
 Office Management: All owned offices to deliver the actions in their Net Zero Carbon Action Plans.
-2030 Where Where offices are rented: 4.6.9.
-Office Management: Where offices are rented, initial engagement to take place with landlords with the aim of implementing a Net Zero Carbon Action Plan over the 2024 coming years.
-Determine what changes you can make under the lease and what changes they may be willing to make.
+2030 Where o offices are rented:

-It is important to distinguish here between adapting and improving existing offices (often in old buildings) from new, more modern offices, and again from new custom-built offices.
+It is important to distinguish here between adapting and improving existing offices (often in old buildings) from new, more modern offices, and again from new custombuilt offices.
 It is understood that dioceses vary widely in their ability to control/influence their office space, and the milestones above recognise this; dioceses should aim to achieve those milestones relevant in their circumstances.
 The national office, Church House, owned by The Corporation of the Church House, is included throughout in the milestones above.